AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 ```
 head file_A.txt
-tail file_A.txt
 wc -l file_A.txt

 head another_directory/file_E.txt
-wc -l another_directory/file_E.txt
 ```

-And our original "file\_A.txt" file would be gone forever 😬 if we hadn't made a copy of it earlier.
+And our original "file\_A.txt" file is now gone forever 😬 (well it would be if we hadn't made a copy of it earlier).

 To delete files (intentionally) there is the `rm` command (**r**e**m**ove).
 This requires at least one argument specifying the file you want to delete.
 But again, caution is warranted.
 There will be no confirmation or retrieval from a waste bin afterwards.